 The Gloucestershire Independent Custody Visitors’ Scheme struck Gold at this afternoon’s (Wednesday 15 May) inaugural Independent Custody Visiting Association Quality Assurance awards.

-Richly deserved recognition for all their hard work
+Richly deserved recognition for all the custody visitors’ hard work

 Manager Amanda Segelov, who collected the award at a ceremony at the House of Lords said: “We currently have 16 ICVs from the local community who come from a variety of backgrounds, ages and sectors.
 They are completely impartial and carry out unannounced visits at least once a fortnight.